gigilin7/gigilin7/README.md

 🌱 I’m working as a deputy network manager and TA in NLP lab

+🚩 I worked as a software engineer intern at Delta

-🔔 ~~I’m looking for summer internship opportunities this year in software engineering and AI engineering~~ ✔
+🔔 I’m looking for the jobs in software engineering, data engineering and AI engineering

 ## 📫 How to reach me